-these propositions, together with the link between amplitudes and symbol (see Proposition~\ref{prop:kxy}) and the continuity of taking the adjoint of symbols (see Proposition \ref{prop_comp+adj}), allow us to conclude the proof. \end{proof}
+These statements, together with the link between amplitudes and symbols (see Proposition~\ref{prop:kxy}) and the continuity of taking the adjoint of symbols (see Proposition \ref{prop_comp+adj}), allow us to conclude the proof. \end{proof}